ncatlab/nlab-content/pages/6619.md

   \,.
 $$

-That this coincides with the one in the tradtional literature can be seen farily explicitly for instance from ([Bonechi-Cattaneo-Zabzine 05, remark 3](#BonechiCattaneoZabzine05)).
+That this coincides with the one in the traditional literature can be seen fairly explicitly for instance from ([Bonechi-Cattaneo-Zabzine 05, remark 3](#BonechiCattaneoZabzine05)).

 (...)